curioswitch/curiostack/tools/gradle-plugins/gradle-curiostack-plugin/README.md

 That's it!
-The project will be configured with annotation processing, include all other Curiostack gradle plugins (e.g., gradle-curio-server-plugin, gradle-grpc-api-plugin) for use in subprojects, be ready to use optimized testing on CircleCI, and provide tasks for gcloud management.
+The project will be configured with annotation processing, include all other Curiostack gradle plugins (e.g., gradle-curio-server-plugin, gradle-grpc-api-plugin) for use in subprojects, be ready to use optimized testing on continuous builds, and provide tasks for gcloud management.
 See individual plugin READMEs for their usage.

 To get started with development in IntelliJ, just